Azeem Rafiq

 Azeem Rafiq (عظیم رفیق; born 27 February 1991) is an English cricketer who played professionally in England for Yorkshire County Cricket Club.
 A right-arm off-spin bowler, Rafiq played for the county between 2008 and 2014 and 2016 and 2018, making his senior debut at the age of 17.
-He captained the England under-15 and under-19 sides, and in 2012 became the youngest man to captain a Yorkshire side as well as the first person of Asian origin to do so.
+He captained the England under-15 and under-19 teams, and in 2012 became the youngest man to captain a Yorkshire team as well as the first person of Asian origin to do so.

 In September 2020, Rafiq made accusations of racism and bullying in Yorkshire.
 An independent report found that a number of his accusations were true and the case became a major media story in the United Kingdom.
 It led to several resignations at the club and was the subject of investigations by the England and Wales Cricket Board (ECB) and the Digital, Culture, Media and Sport Select Committee in the British parliament.

 Early life

 Brian Close awarded Rafiq the Yorkshire County Cricket Club Academy Player of the Year award in 2008.

 Rafiq was born in Karachi, Pakistan, in 1991, one of five children, and moved to the United Kingdom in 2001.
-He grew up in Barnsley in South Yorkshire and attended Holgate School in the town; as a child he played cricket for Barnsley Cricket Club and Yorkshire schools sides.
-He was a member of Yorkshire's cricket academy and captained the England under-15 side in 2006.
+He grew up in Barnsley in South Yorkshire and attended Holgate School in the town; as a child he played cricket for Barnsley Cricket Club and Yorkshire schools teams.
+He was a member of Yorkshire's cricket academy and captained the England under-15 team in 2006.

 The same year, Rafiq was the recipient of a Sport England award and came to the attention of England bowling coach David Parsons, who earmarked him as a possible future England bowler.
 He was Yorkshire's Junior Performer of the Year in 2007 and the club's academy player of the year in 2008 as well as being awarded a Brian Johnston Memorial Trust scholarship.
 He made his Second XI debut for the county during the same year.